galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 {: .comment}

 > ### {% icon comment %} Comment
-> These parameters have the same description and values in the second part of the tutorial where we will again use **hyperparameter search** tool.
+> These parameters have the same description and values in the second part of the tutorial where we will again use the **hyperparameter search** tool.
 {: .comment}

 ### Extract hyperparameters

-To use these hyperparameters, first we need to use a tool to extract a list of parameters of preprocessors and estimator.
-To achieve it, we will use **Estimator attributes** tool.
+Before searching for the best values of hyperparameters, we require a tool to extract the list of hyperparameters of data preprocessors and estimators.
+To achieve it, we will use the **Estimator attributes** tool.
 This tool creates a tabular file with a list of all the different hyperparameters of preprocessors and estimators.
 This tabular file will be used in the hyperparameter search tool to populate the list of hyperparameters with their respective values.

 > ### {% icon hands_on %} Hands-on: Estimator attributes
 >